PyarMatKaro/SudokuSolver/Sudoku/ReadMe.txt

 Instrument solver performance, and variants such as casting out impossibles

 Try using contradiction hints on removing a row

-Killer, others
-Killer requires modifications to the solver

 Show contradiction hints with black pencil marks even when they are disabled, as well as the red pencil marks?